 - Get a tailor-made Pheran/Phirinirin – a long tweed garment that Kashmiri’s wear over their regular clothes to stay warm.
-Available in attractive colors this is a must buy while in Kashmir.
+Available in attractive colours this is a must buy while in Kashmir.

-- Buy Noon Chai, a salty green tea that kashmiri’s love.
-And yes its tasty!
+- Buy Noon Chai, a salty green tea that Kashmiri’s love.
+And yes it is tasty!

 So next time you visit Kashmir, do take a shikhara ride and then plan a trip to explore the hidden treasures of the Kashmir valley.

 While there are plenty of beautiful and decorative Houseboats to choose from both at Dal Lake and Nagin lake, the following ones are visitors top choices: